The Jewish LobbyThe largest single-issue lobby in the USA

 Concert# (Israel)

-Conference on Jewish Material Claims Against Germany#
+Conference on Jewish Material Claims Against Germany (NY office, but worldwide)

 Conference of Presidents of Major American Jewish Organizations (unites 51 orgs)